Hawk Island Kids Triathlon

 Race Shirts

-Shirt sizes can only be guaranteed if registered before midnight on Sunday, May 14.
-Overruns in various sizes will be available for purchase on a "first-come" basis on race day.
+Shirt sizes can only be guaranteed if registered before midnight on Sunday, May 18.
+Click for youth race shirt sizing chart.

 Timing